-All personnel are subject to assignment and reassignment by the Superintendent or designee when the Superintendent or designee determines that the assignment or reassignment is in the best interest of the district.
+All personnel are subject to assignment and reassignment by the superintendent or designee when the superintendent or designee determines that the assignment or reassignment is in the best interest of the district.
 Reassignment is a transfer to another position, department, or facility that does not necessitate a change in the employment contract.
-Extracurricular or supplemental duty assignments may be reassigned at any time unless an extracurricular or supplemental duty assignment is part of a dual-assignment contract.

-Employees who object to a reassignment may follow the district process for employee complaints as outlined in this handbook and district policy DGBA (LOCAL).
+Campus reassignments must be approved by the principal at the receiving campus except when reassignments are due to enrollment shifts or program changes.
+Extracurricular or supplemental duty assignment is part of a dual-assignment contract.
+Employees who object to a reassignment may follow the district process for employee complaints as outlined in this handbook and district policy DGBA(Local).

 An employee with the required qualifications for a position may request a transfer to another campus or department.
-The transfer request to another campus before the school year begins must be submitted by the designated deadline established by the district.
+A written request for transfer must be completed and signed by the employee and the employee's supervisor.
+A teacher requesting a transfer to another campus before the school year begins must submit his or her request by the designated deadline established by the district.
 Requests for transfer during the school year will be considered only when the change will not adversely affect students and after a replacement has been found.
-All transfer requests will be coordinated by the Human Resources office and must be approved by the receiving and releasing supervisor.
+All transfer requests will be coordinated by the Human Resources office and must be approved by the receiving supervisor.